angeloashmore/gatsby-plugin-local-search/README.md

           }
         `,

+        // Field used as the reference value for each document.
+        // Default: 'id'.
+        ref: 'id',

         // List of keys to store and make available in your UI.
 The values of
         // the keys are taken from the normalizer function below.
+        // Default: all fields
         store: ['id', 'path', 'title'],

         // Function used to map the result from the GraphQL query.
 This should
         // return an array of items to index in the form of flat objects
         // containing properties to index.
+This is required.
         normalizer: ({ data }) =>
           data.allMarkdownRemark.edges.map(({ node }) => ({
             id: node.id,